vernonclarke/Day_R_analysis/README.md

 - Maximum: The largest data point, excluding any outliers.
 - Outliers are defined as values more extreme than q1 - 1.5 * iqr  for lower and q3 + 1.5 * iqr for upper bound limits where the inter-quartile range is defined as iqr = q3 - q1.

-Any outliers are removed and the default setting for calculating the quartiles is type = 6.
+Any outliers are removed and the default setting for calculating the quartiles is `type = 6`.

 In R's `quantile` function, there are 9 types of quantile algorithms, named type 1 to type 9.
-These algorithms use different methods to calculate specified quantiles.
-This function is used to calculate the
+These algorithms use different methods to calculate specified quantiles (for more information [see](https://doi.org/10.2307/2684934).

 - Type 1: Inverse of the empirical distribution function.
 - Type 2: Similar to type 1 but with averaging at discontinuities.